syncfusion-content/fileformat-docs/FileFormat/DocIO/Security.md

 ---
 # Security

-You can encrypt a Word document with password to restrict from unauthorized access.
-Also you can control what types of changes people can make to this document.
+You can encrypt a Word document with password to restrict unauthorized access.
+You can also control the types of changes you make to this document.

 ## Encrypting with password

-The following code snippet shows how to encrypt the Word document with password.
+The following code example shows how to encrypt the Word document with password.

 {% highlight c# %}
 C#

-//Open an input Word document
+//Opens an input Word document

 WordDocument document = new WordDocument(”Template.docx”);

-//Encrypt the Word document with a password
+//Encrypts the Word document with a password

 document.EncryptDocument("password");

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);